littlegreymen/toybox/README.md

-a collection of small experiment prototypes largely created by GPT
+a collection of small experiment prototypes largely created by GPT guided by me as analyst